Renderings from the latest production 3d model showing the standard 36 string resonator and the upcoming addition of the 14 string Resonator "Lite"

 Fine Tuners: Witner Cello and Viola fine tuners repurposed to allow fine control over 36 strings in a small space

-The driver bridge consists of several copper coils wired up in series.
-These each clamp onto a register of strings.
-This gives the bridge some room to vibrate up and down, and allows for the coils to be aligned to powerful magnets which are fixed to the baseplate.
+The driver bridge consists of a copper coil wound around an aluminium bobbin which is fixed to the bridge that clamps onto the strings.
+This gives the bridge some room to vibrate up and down, and allows for the coil to be aligned to the powerful magnets which are fixed to the instrument body.
 When the audio signal is amplified through the coils they push and pull against the magnets just like a speaker.
+The coils are rated to 50w RMS @ 4ohws per side.
+The coils are potted with specialized high temperature epoxy that enables them to operate at up to 180 degrees Celsius for extended periods of time although they are only warm to the touch under normal operating conditions.

 The key selector relies on a handy aspect of the cycle of 5ths.
 As you go around the circle, each next key signature has only one note that is different from the adjacent key signature.
 As the dial is rotated between each position, one string is muted and one string is released so that any key signature can be achieved.
-The whole mechanism can be disengaged if the chaos of open chromatic tuning is desired.
+The whole mechanism can be disengaged if the chaos of all 36 chromatically tuned strings is desired.

 The hand carved buzz bridge is made with a curve that is drawn from the bridge of a sitar.
 This is designed to interrupt the perfect oscillations of the string and trigger higher overtones for a rich and more complex sound.
 The buzz bridge sits on an aluminium plate with 3 screws that adjsut the height and tilt of the bridge to control tone and buzz characteristics.